freeCodeCamp/guide/src/pages/html/html5-audio/index.md

 ---
 ## HTML5 Audio

-Before HTML5, audio files must be played in a browser with a plug-in (like flash).
+Before HTML5, audio files had to be played in a browser with a plug-in (like flash).
 The HTML <audio> element is used to embed sound content in documents.
 It may contain one or more audio sources, represented using the src attribute or the [source](<source>) element

 To embed audio file into web page, just add this code snippet and change the src of audio file.

 ```html